Connect with us

 3. Plumbing, electrical, and HVAC installation

-This is a very important stage of a home building project.
-It involves installation of pipes and cables; sewer lines and vents; HVAC vent pipes; bathtubs and shower units; electrical wiring and receptacles; and ductwork for HVAC system.
+This is a very important stage of a home-building project.
+It involves the installation of pipes and cables; sewer lines and vents; HVAC vent pipes; bathtubs and shower units; electrical wiring and receptacles; and ductwork for the HVAC system.

-It is worth noting that HVAC ducts and plumbing should be installed before wiring as it is easier to run cable around pipes and ducts than the other way round.
+It is worth noting that HVAC ducts and plumbing should be installed before wiring as it is easier to run cable around pipes and ducts than the other way around.

 Cost and timeline